The Taill of the Uponlandis Mous and the Burges Mous: Fabill

 Henryson's fabill describes the two mice as sisteris and presents the difference in their lifestyles using human and economic terms that lend them ambiguous overtones.
 The Uponlandis Mous survives with difficulty like an owtlaw living on uther mennis skaith (lit. harm, in the sense of toil, suggesting the corn planted by farmers) and going hungry in winter.
 By contrast, the Burges Mous in town has it easy and lives a privileged life like a gild brother able to move freely all year but custum mair or les (i.e. without paying tax) among the cheis in ark and meill in kist.
-It is worth noting that just as Henryson blurs animal and human characteristics he also blurs the gender of the mice.
+Just as Henryson blurs animal and human characteristics he also blurs the gender of the mice.

 The taill features pictures of the mice travelling outside the city.
 When the Burges Mous decides to look for her sister, she sets out barefute, allone, with pykestaf in hir hand/ as pure pylgryme, and the image is of a lost figure in rugged terrain of uncertain vastness.
 Their journey back to town even has unlawful overtones (though quite natural for a mouse) as the pair sleep by day and move by night as if in violation of a curfew.

 The fabill has two main scenes.
 The first is set in the sober wane of the Uponlandis Mous, described as a frail dwelling of moss and fern set under a steidfast stane.
 It features some highly believable dialogue as the two sisters fall out over the quality of the hospitality and is only eight stanzas long.

 The second scene, with equally swiftly described action, takes place in a spence with vittell grit plentie (a well-stocked pantry) in a town house described as being not fer fra thyne (lit. not far from your place).
 The first figure to interrupt their feast is the spencer.
 Henryson departs from Aesop's original by allowing only the Burges Mous a hole in which to escape.
 Her sister, finding nowhere to go, lies flatlings on the ground in terror.